 “David and Goliath?
 Small Developing Countries, Large Emerging Markets and South-South Trade Agreements,” with Nita Rudra.
 2019.
 International Studies Quarterly 63(3).
 See the related Monkey Cage article.

 “Authoritarian Institutions and Women’s Rights,” with Anne-Kathrin Kreft.
 2019.
 Comparative Political Studies 52(5).
-See the related Monkey Cage post. *Recipient of the James Caporaso Best Paper Award for article appearing in 2019. *
+See the related Monkey Cage article. *Recipient of the James Caporaso Best Paper Award for article appearing in 2019. *

 “Can Human Rights Conditionality Reduce Repression?
 Examining the European Union’s Economic Agreements,” with Michael Neureiter.
 2018.
 Review of International Organizations 13(3).